zerbiniandrea/UNITN-QCB-Bioinformatics-BioinfResources/README.md

 # UNITN-QCB-Bioinformatics-BioinfResources
- Bioinformatics Resources Project, provided as R script
+R project for the Bioinformatics Resources course